 This is not particularly good if your laptop crashes and you still want a simple, external “thru” source to keep the music playing.
 Rumour has it that true standalone is coming in a firmware upgrade, which would definitely be welcome.

-Also, while DJs are used to sharing software channels with line/phono inputs, having the mics routed through the music channels too feels restrictive – we’d have like to have seen separate, external mic channels that didn’t tie up mixer channels.
+Also, while DJs are used to sharing software channels with line/phono inputs, having the mics routed through the music channels too feels restrictive – we’d liked to have seen separate, external mic channels that didn’t tie up mixer channels.

 A good side of all of the above, though, is that all lines, phono and mic inputs are routed through all of Traktor’s EQing and effects, just as if they were internal software inputs.